GianmarcoDeVita/topomap/README.md

     │	├── topomap_report_configurations_pairwise_[dataset_name].csv 	# Cluster DNN Quality
     │	├── topomap_report_ncomp_[dataset_name].csv 					# Embedding Components
     │	└── topomap_report_pairwise_accuracies_[dataset_name].csv 		# Pairwise Accuracies
-    └── topographical_map/				# Selected Topographical Map Labels
+    └── topographical_map/				# Selected Topographical Map Labels and Visual Map Plot ...
-...

 ```

-The labels of the final topographical map generated and selected by TopoMap, can be found in subfolder ``topographical_map/``.
+The labels of the final topographical map generated and selected by TopoMap, along with a ``.pdf`` visualisation of the map, can be found in subfolder ``topographical_map/``.

 ### References: